 The use of environmental, social and governance (ESG) ratings and data products has grown considerably in response to investors’ mounting interest in investing in companies that take account of sustainability in the way they are run.
 As a result, the role and influence of ESG ratings and data products providers in financial markets more generally, and in the sustainable finance ecosystem more specifically, have grown significantly.
 This has led some securities markets regulators to take a closer interest in the activities and business models of these providers.

-The ESG Data and Ratings Code of Conduct Working Group (DRWG) published on 5 July 2023, for a 3 month consultation, a Draft Voluntary Code of Conduct for ESG Ratings and Data Product Providers.
+The FCA appointed the ICMA and IRSG to convene an industry group, the ESG Data and Ratings Code of Conduct Working Group (DRWG), to develop a globally consistent voluntary code for those providing the third-party data and ratings increasingly relied upon by the market.
+The DRWG published in July 2023, for a 3 month consultation, a Draft Voluntary Code of Conduct for ESG Ratings and Data Product Providers.
 More details about DRWG can be found on the FCA's website.

-AREF's Public Policy Committee and ESG & II Committee are monitoring the outcome of this consultation.
+AREF's Public Policy Committee and ESG & II Committee will monitor the implementation of legislation and regulation for the ESG ratings regulatory regime.

 EC - ESG ratings market